Paula Sherriff: Political career

 Sherriff served as a member of Wakefield District Council for Pontefract North from 2012, gaining the seat from the Conservatives, until her resignation 2015.

 In November 2013, Sherriff was selected from an all-women shortlist by the Dewsbury Constituency Labour Party (CLP) as their prospective parliamentary candidate.
 She was elected to Parliament at the 2015 general election, gaining Dewsbury from incumbent Conservative Simon Reevell.

 In July 2015, she was one of 48 Labour MPs who rebelled against the party whip to vote against the welfare bill.
 Later in the same year, she nominated Yvette Cooper in the 2015 Labour Party leadership election.

 In September 2015, she secured an agreement from WHSmith to reduce the price of their goods in hospitals, against whom had she had launched a campaign for exploiting vulnerable patients and their families.
 Subsequently, the company agreed to match their high street prices in hospital stores.

 In 2015, Sherriff was appointed as the Parliamentary Private Secretary (PPS) to Jon Trickett, then Shadow Communities and Local Government Secretary.
 On 11 January 2016, Sherriff resigned from this role to campaign against "Tory cuts" and to focus on her work on the health select committee.

 Sherriff became the first backbench MP in Parliamentary history to have an amendment to a government Budget resolution successfully adopted when her motion to abolish the "Tampon Tax" was passed.
 On 21 March 2016, the government acknowledged that the tax would be abolished.
 Both the Prime Minister and the Leader of the Labour Party commended her work on the issue.

-She supported Owen Smith in the 2016 Labour Party leadership election.
+She supported Owen Smith in the 2016 Labour leadership election.